MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 `getMethodName` defines your API endpoint: <i>https://api.stackmob.com/</i>`hello_world`.

-`getParams` whitelists the parameters you would pass into the method.
-For REST API GET/DELETE requests, this would mean parameters from the URL.
-For PUT/POST requests, these would be in the url-form-encoded body.
+`getParams` whitelists the parameters you would pass into the method from the URL.
+(It does not fetch parameters from the POST body because StackMob custom code doesn't support www-url-form-encoded requests at this time)

 `execute` runs when the REST API point for `https://api.stackmob.com/hello_world` is hit.
 The hashmap that is returned will translate to a JSON object in the response.